adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP23CERT1
 Certificate of less than one academic year in English Language And Literature/Letters.
-Cert. less than one academic yr in English Language & Literature/Letters.
+Cert. <1 academic yr in English Language & Literature/Letters.

 CIP23CERT2
 Certificate of at least one but less than two academic years in English Language And Literature/Letters.
-Cert. at least one but less than two academicyrs in English Language & Literature/Letters.
+Cert. >1<2 academicyrs in English Language & Literature/Letters.

 CIP23ASSOC
 Associate degree in English Language And Literature/Letters.
 Assoc. deg. in English Language & Literature/Letters.

 CIP23CERT4
-Award of more than two but less than four academic years in English Language And Literature/Letters.
+Award of at least two but less than four academic years in English Language And Literature/Letters.
-Award more than two but less than four academicyrs in English Language & Literature/Letters.
+Award >2<4 academicyrs in English Language & Literature/Letters.

 CIP23BACHL
 Bachelor's degree in English Language And Literature/Letters.